WillPresley/willpresley-dotcom/blog/_posts/2015-03-08-push-then-build-jekyll-site.md

 ## The Results {#results}

-I have added the script to my Cygwin home directory, and created an alias for the command `bs` to run this: `bash ~/build-site.sh`.
-The results are fantastic.
+I have added the script to my Cygwin home directory, given it executable permissions, and created an alias for the command `bs` to run this: `bash ~/build-site.sh`.
+The results are fantastic, and exactly what I was looking for when I set out on this experiment.
 Only the absolute minimum number of files are sent to the remote server, and they are also compressed for even more speed.

 {:.img_center}
 <img class="img_no-expand" src="/uploads/2015-03/push-build-jekyll-site-results.png" alt="Results of the build." title="Results of the build." />

 I would love to hear how I could improve this whole system, or how you've solved a similar problem for yourself, just head down to the comments!

+More Reading: [Nathan Grigg - Rsyncing Jekyll](http://nathangrigg.net/2012/04/rsyncing-jekyll/){:target="_blank"}, [ThorneLabs - Commands Over SSH](http://thornelabs.net/2013/08/21/simple-ways-to-send-multiple-line-commands-over-ssh.html){:target="_blank"}